mws262/qwop-controls/src/main/java/goals/cold_start_analysis/README.md

 previous timestep, which is highly dependent on the timestep before that.
 And so on.
 In a sense, these solver solutions act like state variables, evolving over time with their own dynamics.
 These additional "states" are particularly annoying since they can't be directly observed on the screen.
-We could potentially infer these hidden solver states from the entire history of previous observable states and game.actions, but we don't know how the hidden states behave, at least not without modelling aspects of Box2D that I don't care to.
+We could potentially infer these hidden solver states from the entire history of previous observable states and game.action, but we don't know how the hidden states behave, at least not without modelling aspects of Box2D that I don't care to.
 We also can't set these states without hacking Box2D more than I care to.

 As a result, if two QWOP runners look like they are in the same state and we apply the same action to both, they will only have the same final state if both runners have the same state/action history.
-When searching for game.actions, we cannot just arbitrarily set the runner state and assume that the game.actions we find to locomote will generalize to all ways that the runner ended up in that (observable) state.
+When searching for game.action, we cannot just arbitrarily set the runner state and assume that the game.action we find to locomote will generalize to all ways that the runner ended up in that (observable) state.
 However, the problem cannot be hopeless.
   Humans can play QWOP (albeit, not very well).
 It seems reasonable that people might use a small amount of state history to decide when to hit buttons, but it's hard to believe that people have 10 or 20 previous steps memorized.